Darren Aronofsky's unrealized projects: Watchmen

 In July 2004, Aronofsky was hired by Paramount Pictures to direct a film adaptation of Watchmen, with David Hayter as writer (who wrote the script in October 2001) and with Lawrence Gordon, Lloyd Levin and Eric Watson as producers.
 However, at the end, Aronofsky left the project due to scheduling contracts with The Fountain.
 The film was eventually released in 2009 directed by Zack Snyder.

+Song of Kali

+On February 17, 2006, Aronofsky was announced to direct a film adaptation of Dan Simmon's Song of Kali for Universal Pictures.
+Eric Watson was attached to produce the film.
+However, the project finally fell into development hell, and Aronofsky moved to other projects.

+Riverview TV series

+On February 17, 2006, Aronofsky was announced to develop John McLaughlin's haunted New York City housing series Riverview for HBO.
+Eric Watson was attached to produce the series.
+However, the project finally fell into development hell, and Aronofsky moved to other projects.

 Black Flies

 In August 2006, Aronofsky was hired to direct the film adaptation of Shannon Burke’s Black Flies with Todd Kessler as writer and Paramount Pictures producing the film.
-The film would eventually be directed by Jean-Stéphane Sauvaire.
+An adaptation would eventually be directed by Jean-Stéphane Sauvaire under the title Asphalt City.

 The Fighter

 On March 26, 2007, Aronofsky announced that he was attached to direct The Fighter, a biographical film based on the life of professional boxer Micky Ward.
 Scott Silver was attached to write the script.
 However, on July 25, 2008, Collider reported that Aronofsky left the project in favor of directing the RoboCop remake.
 The film was finally released in 2010 and directed by David O. Russell.